-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights and-care/london-care-record-and-healtheintent- systems-privacy-notice/ Common Law of Duty of Confidentiality areas/using-digital-technology-to-improve- health-and-care/info-residents/opting-out-of- the-joined-up-health-and-care-record/ If you wish to exercise any other of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
+System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights and-care/london-care-record-and-healtheintent-systems-privacy-notice/ Common Law of Duty of Confidentiality areas/using-digital-technology-to-improve-health-and-care/info-residents/opting-out-of-the-joined-up-health-and-care-record/ If you wish to exercise any other of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
 Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
 You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner (ICO), whose contact details are given at section 8.
-Cerner - Healtheintent HealtheIntent is a platform that allows the practice All records held by Article 6(1) (c) - You have the right to: Cerner - HealtheAnalytics and other healthcare providers to improve healthcare outcomes, patient experience, reduce adverse events the Practice and in the systems are processing for legal obligation; To access, view or request copies of your personal information; Cerner - HealthEDW and shift towards more preventative care.
+Cerner - HealtheIntent Cerner - HealtheAnalytics Cerner - HealthEDW HealtheIntent is a platform that allows the practice and other healthcare providers to improve healthcare outcomes, patient experience, reduce adverse events and shift towards more preventative care.
 It covers both sharing and risk stratification.
 HealtheIntent uses the shared care record (see above, LCR) plus additional data from care providers to give a better picture of your health.
-The HealtheIntent platform contains three main tools HealtheRecord, HealtheRegistries and HealtheAnalytics, and a data warehouse (HealthEDW). kept for the duration specified in the Records Management Codes of Practice for Health and Social Care Article 6(1) (e) - public interest or in the exercise of official authority.
-Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: accuracy of the data is contested, the processing is unlawful or, where we no longer need the data for the purposes of the processing.
+The HealtheIntent platform contains three main tools - HealtheRecord, HealtheRegistries and HealtheAnalytics, and a data warehouse (HealthEDW).
+All records held by the Practice and in the systems are kept for the duration specified in the Records Management Codes of Practice for Health and Social Care Article 6(1) (c) - processing for legal obligation; Article 6(1) (e) - public interest or in the exercise of official authority.
+Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: